Kikobeats/js-mythbusters/workflow/math.md

 # Use Math native methods

-No matter how optimize your JavaScript code is, it will never be faster than the native methods provided by the JavaScript Engine.

-The reason for this is simple: the native parts of JavaScript are all written in a lower-level language such as C++.
+Native parts of JavaScript are all written in a lower-level language such as C++.
 That means these methods are compiled down to machine code as part of the browser and therefore don't have the same limitations as your code.

 The `Math` object contains properties and methods designed to make mathematical operations easier.
 There are several matematical constants available: